stevemcghee/sports-sheet-to-calendar/README.md

 - **Web Interface**: An intuitive UI to preview and sync spreadsheet data interactively.
 - **Automated Syncing**: Scripts designed to be run on a schedule (e.g., hourly) for hands-off synchronization.
-- **Flexible Deployment**: Deploy locally, using Docker, or on cloud platforms like Render and Google Cloud Run.
+- **Flexible Deployment**: Deploy locally, using Docker, or on Google Cloud Run.
 - **Cross-Account Support**: Sync calendars between different Google accounts using either calendar sharing or a service account.
 - **Monitoring**: Track sync history and performance with built-in monitoring tools.